MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Model

 \subsection{Framework}

-Due to few-shot setting, catastrophic forgetting guide the model to learn poor representation results in worse adaptability.
-To overcome this problem during meta-training and meta-testing, we propose "learn-from-memory" and "adaption-from-memory" techniques respectively to reuse the learned features \citep{raghu2019rapid} (as shown in Figure 3).
+Due to data scarcity and domain transfer, \textit{sample forgetting problem} seriously hinders the model to learn robust representation, resulting in worse adaptability.
+To overcome this problem during meta-training and meta-testing stages, we propose \textit{learn-from-the-memory} and \textit{adaption-from-the-memory} techniques respectively as shown in Figure~\ref{model} to reuse the learned representations \cite{raghu2019rapid}.

-\textbf{Learn-from-memory:} During the meta-training stage, the model will continuously train on different episodes, we utilize an external memory module to store all learned label embedding from the support set.
-These embeddings form different clusters, and each cluster represents one label.
-When a newly seen label embedding appears, contrastive loss is computed on these dimensional embedding by attracting positive samples, which have the same class label, and by repelling the negative samples. if this label has not been encountered before, we just add it into our memory.
+\textbf{Learn-from-the-memory:} During the meta-training stage, the model will continuously train on different episodes.
+We utilize an external memory bank to store all learned label representations from the support set.
+These representations form different clusters naturally according to their original labels.
+When a newly seen label appears, a contrastive loss is computed on these dimensional representations by attracting positive samples, which have the same label, and by repelling the negative samples which have different labels.
+If this label has not been encountered before, we just write it into our memory.

-\textbf{Adaption-from-memory:} During the meta-testing stage, we firstly learn an adaption layer by using these overlapping labels during meta-training and meta-testing, and then we use the learned adaption layer to project these unseen labels from testing space to training space in order to capture a more general and informative representation.
-We use the skip connection to control how much information we want to acquire from the memory.
+\textbf{Adaption-from-the-memory:} During the meta-testing stage, we first learn an adaption layer by using these overlapped labels during meta-training and meta-testing, and then we use the learned adaption layer to project these unseen (i.e, not overlap) labels from testing space to training space in order to bridge the shift between testing space and training space.
+In addition, we use the skip connection to control how much information we want to acquire from the memory.